salesforcecli/plugin-login/messages/logout.md

 # prompt.confirm

-Are you sure want to logout of %d environments?
+Are you sure want to logout of %d environment%s?

 # prompt.confirm-all